MetroCentre: 2010s–2020s

-In December 2009 the Odeon relocated from the Blue Mall to the Qube, and in Autumn 2010, the first TK Maxx Homesense store opened on the site of the former cinema in the Blue Mall.
-In 2012 the Central Mall was redeveloped as the Platinum Mall, which focuses on higher-end stores and designer outlets.
+Autumn 2010 saw a mixed TK Maxx and Homesense store open on the site of the former cinema in the Lower Blue Mall.
+In November 2011, construction started on the new MetrOasis, on the site of a former Esso garage.
+In 2012, the Central Mall was redeveloped as the Platinum Mall, which focuses on higher-end stores and designer outlets.
 Initial stores in the Platinum Mall included Mamas & Papas, H&M Kids and Tessuti.

 The centre was rebranded as intu Metrocentre in 2013, following the renaming of its parent Capital Shopping Centres Group as intu Properties.
+With that, the old federation brewery site was demolished in 2013.

 In March 2018, a 78,000 sq ft Next store opened, taking twelve shops on the upper floor, and the former BHS unit on the lower level, to create one of the largest Next stores in the country.
 Next further expanded their presence in the centre in 2020 by opening a Beauty & Home store in the former Debenhams anchor unit.

 On 26 October 2020, it was announced that Sovereign Centros was to oversee asset management of the centre on behalf of owners Metrocentre Partnership, following the collapse of intu.
 The shopping centre was again rebranded, as The Metrocentre, with Savills as on-site property managers.
 Owners, the Metrocentre Partnership includes Church Commissioners and GIC Real Estate.

 Malls and retailers

-The Metrocentre has five malls: Red, Green, Blue, Yellow and Platinum.
+Metrocentre has five malls: Red, Green, Blue, Yellow and Platinum.

 Many large retail chains are represented in the centre.
 It is anchored by a number of large stores and department stores: